Executive Editorial

 - Central Region Talent ID Camp

-CUP 10B Gold qualified and competed in MLS NEXT Flex in Maryland in May.
+CUP 10B Gold qualified and competed in MLS NEXT FLEX in Boyds, Maryland in May.

-This was the first time we have entered the U15 age group and we are extremely proud that we qualified for this prestigious event- well done to everyone involved!
+This was the first time the club has entered the U15 age group and we are extremely proud that we qualified for this prestigious event- well done to everyone involved!

-Congratulations to all of our teams who reached the final four of the Presidents Cup!
+Congratulations to all of our teams who reached the Presidents Cup final four!

 Winners